 This study demonstrates interfacial changes of titanium miniplate/screw with normal calvaria and nonvascularized calvarial bone graft ensued from craniectomy in a 53-year-old female.
 In 18 months after operation, a right parietal bone containing an L-shaped miniplate with screws, 5mm long and 2mm in external diameter, was harvested, fixed, and embedded in methylmetacrylate.
 Fifteen micrometer thick sections were made by an EXAKT cutting-grinding system (Exakt Company, Hamburg, Germany), and reviewed under the bright field light microscope.
 The mean of the bonecontacting surface ratio (BCSR) in six screwed bone was 64.1%; 69.3% in normal bone, and 60.4% in grafted bone.
 The trabecular bone areas in 10x5mm (50mm2) rectangular area of diploe surrounding the screws was 43.02mm2; 45.25mm2 in normal calvaria; and 41.82mm2 in grafted bone.
 The mean Ca/P peak-height ratio of the plated and screwed calvaria was 1.47 in a 9mm wide zone around each screw; 1.37 in normal calvaria; and 1.51 in grafted calvaria.
 We concede that the effect of direct contact of titanium with screws onto the bone is as much as an osseous integration (osseointegration).

 Hwang, Kun; Schmitt, John M.; and Hollinger, Jeffrey O., "Interface Between Titanium Miniplate/Screw and Human Calvaria" (2000).
-Faculty Publications - Department of Biology and Chemistry.
-Paper 60.
+Faculty Publications - Department of Biological & Molecular Science.
+60.